rosshiga/rosshiga.github.io/essays/autossh-rpi.md

 ![PuTTY Config Windows](../images/putty.png)

 ### Connecting VNC
-You will be able to connect to the Pi using the address localhost:5900 as long as both tunnels (Pi-UH and UH-Local) are connected.
+You will be able to connect to the Pi using the address localhost:5900 as long as both tunnels (Pi-Unix and Unix-Local) are connected.
 See below
 ![RealVNC Viewer to RPi](../images/realvnc.png)